iotaledger/iota-wiki/docs/get-started/introduction/shimmer/staging-canary.md

 ## Shimmer Devnet: Stability for Decentralized Applications and Smart Contracts

-To ensure the stability and reliability of decentralized applications (dApps) and smart contracts, Shimmer features a dedicated development network, known as the Shimmer Devnet.
+To ensure the stability and reliability of decentralized applications (dApps) and smart contracts, Shimmer features a dedicated development network known as the Shimmer Devnet.
 The Shimmer Devnet provides a controlled environment for developers to test their applications and contracts under real-world conditions.
 This network mimics the main Shimmer network, allowing developers to evaluate the performance and behavior of their projects before deploying them to the Shimmer Mainnet.
 By utilizing the Shimmer Devnet, developers can identify and address any potential issues or